 - Regulatory pathway

-- Factory holds 510(k) / CE / NMPA; customer receives Letter of Authorization where required.
+- Factory holds the 510(k) / CE / NMPA; customer receives a Letter of Authorization where required.

 - Timeline (signing → first shipment)